First-tier and Upper Tribunals: Introduction: Tribunals

 Tribunals hearing tax appeals are part of a statutory two-tier structure, comprising the First-tier Tribunal and the Upper Tribunal.

 Decisions of the First-tier Tribunal may be appealed to the Upper Tribunal on a point of law if the First-tier Tribunal or Upper Tribunal gives permission (or leave, in Northern Ireland).
-Additionally an appeal can be made on the grounds that the tribunal reached a conclusion on the facts which was unreasonable because it was inconsistent with the only reasonable decision on the facts.
+Additionally an appeal can be made on the grounds that the First-tier tribunal reached a conclusion on the facts which was unreasonable because it was inconsistent with the only reasonable decision on the facts.
 The Upper Tribunal replaced the High Court in England, Wales and Northern Ireland for tax appeals and will also consider appeals in Scotland.

 Appeals against decisions of the Upper Tribunal are made to the relevant appellate court on point of law and with permission (or leave, in Northern Ireland) from the Upper Tribunal or relevant appellate court.